mrsingleton/jour71105/README.md

 - Explore all these technologies in the context of news, journalism, reporting, and storytelling.

 This three-credit course covers the basic technical skills that serve as the foundation for your coursework in the CUNY Graduate School of Journalism's interactive curriculum.

+### Course information
+Read the full course outline, syllabus, schedule, and other important information in this repo's wiki.